SumoLogic/sumologic-otel-collector/docs/Migration.md

 ### Local File Source (LocalFile)

-Equivalent of the Local File Source is [the filelog receiver][filelogreceiver].
+The equivalent of the Local File Source is [the filelog receiver][filelogreceiver].
 More useful information can be found in [Local File Source for Cloud Based Management](#local-file-source).

 | The Installed Collector Parameter | The OpenTelemetry Collector Key                         |